JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 This repository provides a detailed guide for constructing a robust end-to-end data engineering pipeline that covers each stage from data ingestion to processing and finally to storage.
 The pipeline is orchestrated using Apache Airflow and encapsulated within Docker containers for scalability and efficient management.

-  1. Data Extraction: Utilizing the "https://randomuser.me/api/" API to extract user data.
+  1. **Data Extraction**: Utilizing the "https://randomuser.me/api/" API to extract user data.

-  2. Data Storage: Storing the extracted data as a Kafka topic for seamless streaming.
+  2. **Data Storage**: Storing the extracted data as a Kafka topic for seamless streaming.

-  3. Real-Time Processing: Employing a Spark Cluster consumer group for real-time data processing.
+  3. **Real-Time Processing**: Employing a Spark Cluster consumer group for real-time data processing.

-  4. Data Storage: Persisting the processed data in a Cassandra database for further analysis and retrieval.
+  4. **Data Storage**: Persisting the processed data in a Cassandra database for further analysis and retrieval.

 ### Tech Stack